0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Monteverde/Monteverde.md

 ![database-access](database-access.jpg)

-After using the script, we notice that it runs, but stops right after it prints its banner and we lose our shell.
+*After using the script,* we notice that it runs.
+But it stops right after it prints its banner and we lose our shell.

 ![script-fail](script-fail.jpg)